On Sunday, I was taking a leisurely walk on the seawall and I noticed something I had yet to see in Vancouver.

 Being on someone else’s timeline

 I like to do my own thing.
-If I’m enjoying a place, I like having the ability to stay longer because call the shots.
+If I’m enjoying a place, I like having the ability to stay longer because I call the shots.
 When cruising you are on someone else’s agenda and there’s no room for error.
 I think I would hate that.

 Possibility of seasickness